Terms

 NOTE about rodent/rat problems: The ECDOH responds to complaints about rodent infestations for properties that are four (4) unit residences or less which are not part of an apartment complex or commercial property.
 Complete the Rodent Service Request & Complaint Form or call (716) 961-6800.

-I have bed bugs, cockroaches, spiders or other insects/pests in my home.
+- I have bed bugs, cockroaches, spiders or other insects/pests in my home.
 Can the Erie County Department of Health (ECDOH) come out and exterminate them?

-The ECDOH does not make inspections to identify or exterminate any type of insects or other pests involved in an infestation.
+The Erie County Department of Health does not make inspections or exterminate for any type of insects or other pests except for rodents/rats.

-There are bed bugs, cockroaches or other insects/pests where I work.
+- There are bed bugs, cockroaches or other insects/pests where I work.
 Can the Health Department make my employer exterminate?

 The ECDOH does not have jurisdiction over workplace environments.
 The Occupational Safety and Health Administration (OSHA) is the regulatory agency for workplace environments.